Italy's Renzi would like ex-ECB's Draghi to head Italy government: source

 ROME (Reuters) - Matteo Renzi, who triggered Italy’s political crisis this month by pulling his Italia Viva party out of the ruling coalition, would like to see former European Central Bank chief Mario Draghi become prime minister, a party source said on Sunday.

-The former coalition allies are holding talks to see if they can overcome their differences and revive their government, which formally collapsed last week when Prime Minister Giuseppe Conte resigned.
+The former coalition allies are holding talks to try and overcome their differences and revive their government, which formally collapsed last week when Prime Minister Giuseppe Conte resigned.

 Renzi has repeatedly criticised Conte’s handling of the coronavirus pandemic and subsequent economic crisis, and a party source confirmed a report in La Stampa newspaper that Italia Viva would like Draghi to become the next prime minister.